Sakshi-Kalamb/Internship_Research/01_list_comprehension.md

 - Shorter, cleaner way to create lists in Python using a single line.
 - More readable and slightly faster than normal loops.
+- List comprehension is basically a shortcut to apply a for loop (and optionally an if condition) in a single line to create a new list.

 ## Syntax
 [expression for item in iterable if condition]